Zeddnyx/Msg-Delete/README.md

 # Msg-Delete
-This tools it's for see a delete messages from telegram channel
+This tools it's to see a delete messages from telegram channel